List of titles and honours of Elizabeth II: Others

+She was Time’s Person of the Year for 1952.
+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose her for 1953.

 In 1975 she received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.

 In April 2013, the Queen was presented with an honorary BAFTA award by Sir Kenneth Branagh in a ceremony at Windsor Castle.
 The BAFTA was given for her "lifelong support of the British film and television industry".

 On 21 June 2022, the Queen was presented with the Canterbury Cross by the Archbishop of Canterbury "for unstinting support of the Church throughout her reign."

 She received the International Federation for Equestrian Sports (FEI) Lifetime Achievement Award for her dedication to equestrian sports.

 On 14 May 2023, the Queen posthumously won a BAFTA 'Most Memorable Moment Award' as part of her role in 'Paddington meets The Queen from the Platinum Jubilee: Party at the Palace!' via a public vote.